aaron-jack-manning/json-to-apex-dto-tool/README.md

 will created two classes named `DataDTO`.

-- If a property is named according to a language keyword, such as public or private, the resulting DTO will not be valid Apex due to the variable being given that same name.
-This makes strict deserialization hard in general, and should be avoided from the start, but there is currently no explicit handling for this case.
-Shout out to the Raisely API for this annoying one :P. My current plan for this is to give the properties that have the same name as any language keyword a new name (with property appended to the end or something) and to do a find and replace within the static method that deserializes.
+- If a property is named according to a language keyword, such as `public` or `private`, the resulting DTO will not be valid Apex due to the variable being given that same name.
+Shout out to the Raisely API for this annoying one :P. My current plan for this is to give the properties that have the same name as any language keyword a new name (with `Property` appended to the end or something) and to do a find and replace within the static method that deserializes.
 This would look something like this `jsonString.ReplaceAll('"public"(\\s?|\\s+):', '"publicProperty":')`.
+This currently what I do manually but will implement a fix in the generator at some point.

+## Links

+The JSON parser used within this project was implemented using [FParsec](https://github.com/stephan-tolksdorf/fparsec).